 This website uses cookies.
 By continuing to browse this site you are agreeing to our use of cookies.
 Please review our Privacy Policy for more information.

 Fuel trucks can pose environmental threats when refueling or providing fuel to site locations.
 Both can cause safety hazards in the event of a spill or leak.
-Basic Concepts’ spill berms provide users with fuel truck containment solutions while transferring fuel.
+Basic Concepts’ spill berms provide users with fuel tank containment solutions while transferring fuel.

 The Rigid-Lock Quickberm Lite is perfect for emergency spills or preventing leaks when fueling trucks or other containers.
 Designed specifically for emergency spill response, the light weight berm can be thrown in work vehicles or carried by hand on the job site.